Jill McMahon, Owner

 When the idea for bike club came to me, things started to fall into place.
 I realized that I wanted to be outdoors more and that kids naturally felt the same way.
 I knew if I added bikes to the equation, kids would come.
 My husband Tim and I bought our house next to Baxter Woods and Evergreen Cemetary, which provide endless trails for all levels of bikers.
 I had always imagined programs happening there.
 My son Henry gravitated towards nature based activities, so I felt like this was a way to fill the needs of both of my kids.
 Baxter Bike Club took off and I quickly recognized the magic of combining active movement with my other true love, the outdoors.
 Next was Baxter Skate Club, which brought families to various locations in Portland for pond hockey.
 It became clear to me that families were looking for creative ways to get their kids outdoors.

-In the summer of 2020, I planned to offer a small, outdoor-based summer camp.
-Due to the pandemic, I chose to cancel it and the idea for the KMP Membership came about.
-I am so energized by the the idea of exploring trails with my boys and then sharing the information with you!
-I hope it provides you with inspiration for your own family adventures.
+In the summer of 2020, my boys and I set out to hike the entire list of 37 Portland Trails during the pandemic.
+This evolved into the creation of the KMP Blog and Trail Challenge.
+I am so energized by the adventure of exploring new trails and sharing the information with you!
+My hope is that it provides inspiration for active, outdoor adventures with your own family.